NmVac4-A/C/Y/W-135

-NmVac4-A/C/Y/W-135 is the commercial name of the polysaccharide vaccine against the bacterium (specifically serogroups A, C, Y, and W-135) that causes meningococcal meningitis.
-The product, by JN-International Medical Corporation, is designed and formulated to be used in developing countries for protecting populations during meningitis disease epidemics.
+NmVac4-A/C/Y/W-135 is the commercial name for a polysaccharide vaccine that protects against meningococcal meningitis caused by Neisseria meningitidis, specifically the serotypes A, C, Y, and W-135.
+This vaccine is part of a broader group of meningococcal vaccines.
+It is especially formulated for use in developing countries, aimed at protecting populations during meningitis outbreaks, particularly in high-risk regions like the African meningitis belt.

-Meningococcal meningitis is a bacterial infection caused by the bacterium Neisseria meningitidis, also known as meningococcus.
-The vaccine is made from bacterial capsular polysaccharides through fermentation of each individual serogroup of Neisseria meningitidis in bioreactors.
-After fermentation, the polysaccharides are purified, formulated, and lyophilized using preservatives and stabilizers to make a vaccine product.
-The vaccine cannot protect from other serogroups of N. meningitidis and cannot eliminate the chance of infection by these serogroups.
+Meningococcal meningitis is a bacterial infection caused by the Neisseria meningitidis bacterium, commonly known as meningococcus.
+The vaccine is created using bacterial capsular polysaccharides derived from each of the targeted serogroups through fermentation processes in bioreactors.
+Following fermentation, the polysaccharides are purified, stabilized, and lyophilized with preservatives to create the final vaccine product.

+While effective against serogroups A, C, Y, and W-135, the vaccine does not provide protection against other meningococcal serogroups and does not eliminate the risk of infection by these other groups.

 Medical uses

 Initial vaccination of children

 Children two to ten years of age who are at high risk for meningococcal disease, especially those with certain chronic medical conditions and those who travel to or reside in countries with hyper-endemic or epidemic meningococcal disease.
 Although safety and efficacy of the vaccine have not been established in children younger than two years of age and under outbreak control, the unconjugated vaccine can be considered.
 Safety and efficacy of NmVac4 have not been established in children younger than 11 years of age; however, clinical studies in children 2–10 years of age have been recommended.